 Located 55 miles north of London is the city of Cambridge.
 Home to one of the world’s most famous and prestigious universities this ancient seat of learning, and historic city, is smaller and more compact than Oxford.

-Spend the day exploring some of its 31 architecturally stunning colleges, famous museums, or take to the River Cam for a spot of punting.
+Spend the day exploring some of its 31 architecturally stunning colleges, famous museums, or take to the river for a spot of punting.
+Read on for Cambridge travel tips and advice to help you plan your visit.

 What you will find in this complete Cambridge Travel Guide